 24-hour nursing care, daily physician care.
 Highly structured environment.
 Therapeutic counseling services available.

 Methadone is an opioid maintenance medication.
 It does not require detox prior to starting and is used as part of a treatment program that requires counseling.
-Methadone is taken as an oral solution, liquid concentrate, tablet or powder as directed by your doctor.
+Methadone is taken as an oral solution, liquid concentrate, tablet or powder as directed by your healthcare provider.

 Naltrexone is a medication that works by blocking the effects of opioids.
 It requires detox prior to starting and is used as part of a treatment program that requires counseling.
-Naltrexone is taken as a daily oral medication or a monthly injection as directed by your doctor.
+Naltrexone is taken as a daily oral medication or a monthly injection as directed by your healthcare provider.

 In group counseling, a person can learn from the experiences of others going through recovery.
 A counselor, psychiatrist or psychologist guides the group, providing opportunities to discuss issues that led to opioid dependence and ways to stay drug-free.
 For many people, talking to others with similar problems helps in their recovery and allows them to develop a support network.

 One-on-one therapy with a counselor, psychiatrist or psychologist could be helpful for someone who prefers a more private setting over a group environment.
 It provides the opportunity to examine the issues that led to opioid dependence and strategies for change.